Henry Bibb: Biography

 In 1842, Bibb managed to flee to the Second Baptist Church in Detroit, an Underground Railroad station operated by Rev. William Charles Monroe.
 He hoped to gain his wife and daughter's freedom.
 After finding out that Malinda had been sold as a mistress to a white planter, Bibb focused on his career as an abolitionist.
 He was taught to read and write by Monroe.

 Bibb traveled and lectured throughout the United States with Frederick Douglass and William Wells Brown.
 He supported the Underground Railroad.
-In 1846, he guided Lewis Richardson across the border and to Amherstbur, Canada.
+In 1846, he guided Lewis Richardson across the border and to Amherstburg, Canada.
 Bibb was a member of the Liberty Party.
-In May of 1847 Bibb met his second wife Mary E. Miles, they married in June of 1848.
-In 1849-50 he published his autobiography Narrative of the Life and Adventures of Henry Bibb, An American Slave, Written by Himself.
+In May 1847 Bibb met his second wife Mary E. Miles; they married in June 1848.
+In 1849–50 he published his autobiography Narrative of the Life and Adventures of Henry Bibb, An American Slave, Written by Himself.
+In 1850, Bibb became the secretary for the American League of Colored Laborers, the first black labor union in the United States.

 The passage of the Fugitive Slave Act of 1850 increased the danger to Bibb and his second wife, Mary E. Miles.
 The act made it illegal to help escaped slaves.
 To ensure their safety, the Bibbs migrated with his mother to Canada and settled in Sandwich, Upper Canada, now Windsor, Ontario.
 In 1851, he set up the first black newspaper in Canada, The Voice of the Fugitive.
 The paper helped develop a more sympathetic climate for blacks in Canada as well as helped new arrivals to adjust.

 Henry and Mary E. Bibb were huge supporters of Canadian emigration and together they managed the Refugee Home Society, which they helped found in 1851 with Josiah Henson.
 Mary established a school for children.

 Due to his fame as an author, Bibb was reunited with three of his brothers, who separately had also escaped from slavery to Canada.
 In 1852, he published their accounts in his newspaper.

 He died on August 1, 1854, at Windsor, Canada West (now Ontario), at the age of 39.
-His cause of death is unknown.
+His cause of death was listed as congestion of the brain.
 The abolishment of slavery in Canada was finalized on that date in 1833, and the date was (and is) considered a national holiday.